In response to COVID-19, we’ve made some essential changes to ensure a safe and enjoyable experience for all.

 The National Aquarium is operating at a reduced capacity to ensure proper social distancing can be maintained.
 Capacity is being managed by our timed ticketing system and on-site staff to ensure the appropriate amount of guests are entering based on how many guests exit the building at any given time.
 To help ensure this process runs smoothly, we are asking all guests and members to reserve their timed entries in advance.

 Click one of the following buttons to reserve:

 As always, stroller use is not allowed inside the Aquarium.
-In order to maintain proper safety and social distancing protocols, our stroller check and guest locker area has been temporarily closed.
-A small, on-site parking area for strollers is available for self-park, but space will be limited.
+In order to maintain proper safety and social distancing protocols, our stroller check has been temporarily closed.
+A small, on-site parking area for strollers is available for self-park, but space is limited.

 Backpack carriers are not available for rent at this time.